 Legal status in Scotland

 Prenuptial agreements are treated differently in Scotland and are considered legally binding.

 Prenuptial agreements have been used in Scotland for centuries.
 They have a long history in Scotland and have always been recognised as valid agreements.
 They have been used in Scotland since the Middle Ages to regulate financial arrangements during marriage and on divorce.

 Validity of prenuptial agreements in Scotland

-Prenuptial agreements have been recognised as valid in Scottish courts for some time and provided they are prepared and signed properly, they will be recognised and deemed valid in the event of any divorce.
-The Family Law (Scotland) Act 1985 specifically recognises that the parties to a marriage might have already reached an agreement pre-marriage or during their marriage.
+Prenuptial agreements have been recognised as valid in Scottish courts for some time and provided they are prepared and signed properly, they will be recognised and deemed valid in the event of any divorce or civil partnership dissolution.
+The Family Law (Scotland) Act 1985 specifically recognises that the parties to a marriage or civil partnership might have already reached an agreement before or during their marriage or partnership.

-The court is required to take into account any agreement when deciding if they should make any financial order in the divorce.
+The court is required to take into account any agreement when deciding if they should make any financial order in the divorce or dissolution.
 The courts in Scotland are unlikely to interfere with the arrangement set out in an agreement unless there is a very good reason to do so, such as the agreement not being entered into fairly or with the appropriate capacity.

 The test for challenging the validity of any agreement in Scotland is a high one.
 Provided the agreement has been entered into openly and without coercion, it is very difficult to overcome that hurdle.
 Accordingly, a well-drafted prenuptial agreement will provide considerable protection and financial certainty for any person going into a marriage.